ReissCorp Foundation for Interdisciplinary Collaboration

 Prof. Christopher Jacob Reiss has over three decades of experience leading organizations, teaching, consulting, fund raising and conducting research.
 He is a highly trained, seasoned professional with a diverse interdisciplinary perspective that he utilizes in an extremely effective manner.

-Prof. Reiss is currently an Adjunct Professor of Psychology & Business Management for the University of Maryland University College (UMUC), and the Chief of Psychology, Forensics & Neuropsychology at the Children’s Home of Jefferson County NY, implementing research protocols for new programs.
+Prof. Reiss is currently an Adjunct Professor of Psychology & Business Management for the University of Maryland University College (UMUC), and has been implementing research protocols for new programs as Chief of Psychology, Forensics & Neuropsychology for the Children’s Home of Jefferson County NY.
 At his core, Prof. Reiss is a psychologist and educator with a pragmatic philosophy.
 As his perspective continued to develop, he became truly interdisciplinary.
 Much of the credit goes to his mentors at the University of Virginia with “University Professorships” rather than departmental appointments.
 They were regularly encouraged to change departments in pursuit of lifelong learning, preferably to a department in which they had relatively less experience so the exchange of ideas would be on a more equal footing with students and other departmental faculty.
-Prof. Reiss’ Doctor of Education in the theories, policies, and practices of running university departments and professional schools required at least two additional specializations outside the school of education.
+Prof. Reiss’ Doctor of Education was in the theories, policies, and practices of running schools (K-12), colleges, departments, graduate & professional schools, and universities.
+The requirements included at least two additional specializations outside the school of education.
 He chose business, law, and medicine as his focus, excelling in each, including many cross-referenced courses at the nexus of the three fields.
-As such, Prof. Reiss has expertise in: 1) The Integrated Curriculum Model [ICM] for designing differentiated course syllabi, mapping curricula, and developing instruction procedures; 2) Researching the most up-to-date content requirements within disciplines; 3) Constructing and validating test procedures for assessment units of study; 4) Stimulating high-level thinking processes and advanced concept formation; 5) Utilizing relevant research concerning other extant curriculum models; and 6) Implementing academic policies for the innovative advancement of educational quality and integrity.
+As such, Prof. Reiss has expertise in: 1) The Integrated Curriculum Model [ICM] for designing differentiated course syllabi, mapping curricula, and developing instruction procedures; 2) Researching the most up-to-date content requirements within disciplines; 3) Constructing and validating test procedures for assessment units of study; 4) Stimulating high-level thinking processes and advanced concept formation; and 5) Implementing academic policies for the innovative advancement of educational quality and integrity.
 This was not wholly new to Prof. Reiss given his past experiences developing curricula at St. Vincent’s Hospital, New York Medical College, Pace University, and the New York Court System Forensic Training Fellowship Programs that were in collaboration with Columbia, Cornell, NYU, Einstein, NY Medical College, Mount Sinai, St. Luke's Roosevelt, Montefiore, SUNY Downstate, and Beth Israel.
 Additionally, Prof. Reiss has extensive experience collaborating with textbook publishers determining appropriate content and faculty resources for courses across various fields.

-Prof. Reiss has consulted in the areas of oil & gas, finance, law, education, health, data processing, telecommunications, construction, government, agriculture, real estate, transportation, art, music, entertainment, and the manufacture of such diverse things as pharmaceuticals, clothing, electronics, plastics and silicone parts.
-He has been a stakeholder in Reiss Corporation Manufacturing since 1986.
+Prof. Reiss has consulted in the areas of oil & gas, finance, law, education, health, data processing, telecommunications, construction, government, military intelligence, agriculture, real estate, transportation, art, music, entertainment, and the manufacture of such diverse things as pharmaceuticals, clothing, sports equipment, electronics, food products, machinery, motor vehicles, plastics and silicone parts.
+He has been a stakeholder in Reiss Corporation Manufacturing for three decades.

 It has been said that Prof. Reiss is a pleasure to work with.
 He has a great working knowledge of finance but an even better understanding of budgets, and a keen sense of how to operate successfully in a highly professional and personable manner with good common sense.